zigasancin/wordpress-optimization-toolbox/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted at https://feedback.ewww.io
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 5.6.0 =
+* added: if exec() is disabled, free cloud-based JPG compression will be enabled
+* added: tool to remove originals for converted images
+* changed: improved handling of WPML replicas in media library list mode and bulk optimizer
+* fixed: JS WebP, picture WebP, and Easy IO errors with WP Offload Media 2.4
+* fixed: JS WebP cannot find local paths when WP_CONTENT_DIR is outside ABSPATH
+* fixed: Easy IO hard crops images when requested height/width is 9999
+* fixed: Lazy Load and WebP parsers running on customizer preview pane

 = 5.5.0 =
 * added: GIF to WebP conversion with API and Easy IO